 Q: Can I visit KU if I’m interested in applying to the Museum Studies Program?

 A: Absolutely!
 We enjoy talking with prospective students in person.
-Our program staff – Brandy Ernzen, program coordinator, and Lauren Chaney, graduate academic advisor – can help with arrangements and set up meetings with faculty, local museum professionals, and students.
+Our program staff – Brandy Ernzen, program coordinator, can help with arrangements and set up meetings with faculty, local museum professionals, and students.
 Please contact our office if you’d like to schedule a visit (email@example.com; 785-864-4543).

 Q: Who will be my faculty advisor?

-A: Dr. Welsh, our director, will be your faculty advisor when you enter the program.
-However, once you've had a chance to develop relationships with our other faculty, we encourage you to consider asking one of them to consider serving as your advisor.
+A: Dr. Sandi Olsen, our interim director, will be your faculty advisor when you enter the program.
+However, once you've had a chance to develop relationships with our other faculty, we encourage you to ask one of them to serve as your advisor.
 Ideally, your faculty advisor should be someone who shares your research or professional interests.